Joseph Miller Huston: Career

+Oaks Cloister

-Huston's home, known as Oaks Cloister (c.1904) is located in the Germantown section of Philadelphia and has been described as one of the finest residences in the city.
+Huston's home, known as Oaks Cloister and built around 1904, is located in the Germantown section of Philadelphia and has been described as one of the finest residences in the city.
 The Huston family sold the property in 1955 and it fell into disrepair over time and ultimately was abandoned.
 This venerable landmark was saved from demolition in 2002 by Dr. Russell Harris and Mr. John Casavecchia, who spent the following decade restoring the mansion to its original glory.

 In 1911, Huston designed the Searles Memorial Methodist Church, now located in the Old Pottstown Historic District.

+Personal life

+Huston married Matilde Lewis MacGregor on May 1, 1901.

+An active member of the Republican Party, he spoke at several conventions and campaigned for William McKinley in Pennsylvania.

+Huston died on November 16, 1940.